cloudfoundry/docs-buildpacks/node-tips.html.md

 ## <a id='start'></a> Application Start Command ##

 Node.js applications require a start command.
-This start command is saved with other configuration settings in `manifest.yml`.
+You can specify a Node.js applications's web start command in a Procfile or the application deployment manifest.

 You will be asked if you want to save your configuration the first time you deploy.